mkupriichuk/onweakonlythrottle/README.md

 const isIE = /MSIE|Trident/.test(navigator.userAgent);

-const logWithDebounceOnIe = debounceOnWeak(_log, 300, _, isIE) // !!You need a pass custom checker as the fourth parameter beause is three - lodash.debounce/throttle options (see links below)
+const logWithDebounceOnIe = debounceOnWeak(_log, 300, _, isIE)
+/* !!You need a pass custom checker as the fourth parameter, because is three - lodash.debounce/throttle options (see links below) */

-const logWithDebounceOnIeAndDefaultWeak = debounceOnWeak(_log, 300, _, {merge: true, exp: isIE}) // if checker is a string it will replace the default one (as above).
+const logWithDebounceOnIeAndDefaultWeak = debounceOnWeak(_log, 300, _, {merge: true, exp: isIE})
+/* if checker is a string it will replace the default one (as above).
 But you can pass a object with two parameters: merge: true and exp: your checker.
-Then they will merge
+Then they will merge */

 document.addEventListener('scroll', logWithThrottle);
 // with arguments